sonnes/september/notes.md

 ## Abacus Dictation

-Create a new page called Abacus, `/abacus`.
-The page should have the following features:
+The abacus dictation page should have the following features:

+- A list of all generated dictations
+- Each dictation is a card with the following details:
+  - Digits
+  - Speed
+  - Numbers
+  - time stamp
+- Clicking on a dictation card takes user to `/abacus/dictation/<id>`
+- The cards layout should be responsive.
+- The first card should be a form to generate a new dictation with the following fields:
   - A radio to select - 1 Digit, 2 Digits, 3 Digits, 4 Digits
   - A radio to select - Slow, Medium, Fast
   - An number input to select number of numbers. default to 10
   - A number input to select number of questions. default to 10
   - A button to generate the dictation session
+  - The form should be a separate client component.
+  - The form cardshould have a loading, generating and error state.

-When the user clicks the button, generate the dictation session.
-Call `/api/abacus` with the selected options.
+When the user clicks the button, generate the dictation and redirect to the dictation page.
+Call `/api/dictation/generate` with the selected options.
 The API returns this response:

 ```
 {
+  "id": "123",
   "digits": 3,
   "speed": "medium",
   "dictation": [